danielthalhuber/c0d3-curriculum-20200312-review/lessons/js00-foundations/challenges/README.md

    - [Code](05.js)
    - [Test](05.test.js)

+6. Is First Number Bigger?

-6. takes in 2 numbers and returns true if the first input parameter is greater than the second.
+   - Goal: write a function called solution that takes in 2 numbers and returns true if the first input parameter is greater than the second.
 Otherwise returns false

-   - Example:
+   - Examples:

      ```js
      solution(5, 9); // Should return false